syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 The following list of options are available to position the SfPopupLayout in the desired position:

-* Center positioning: Use the [SfPopupLayout.IsOpen](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~IsOpen.html) property or [SfPopupLayout.Show()](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Show.html) to display the SfPopupLayout at the center.
+* `Center positioning`: Use the [SfPopupLayout.IsOpen](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~IsOpen.html) property or [SfPopupLayout.Show()](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Show.html) to display the SfPopupLayout at the center.
-* Absolute positioning: Use the [SfPopupLayout.Show(x-position, y-position)](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Show.html) to display the SfPopupLayout at the specified X and y positions.
+* `Absolute positioning`: Use the [SfPopupLayout.Show(x-position, y-position)](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Show.html) to display the SfPopupLayout at the specified X and y positions.
-* OnTouch: Use the [SfPopupLayout.ShowAtTouchPoint()](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~ShowAtTouchPoint.html) to display the SfPopupLayout at the touch point.
+* `OnTouch`: Use the [SfPopupLayout.ShowAtTouchPoint()](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~ShowAtTouchPoint.html) to display the SfPopupLayout at the touch point.
-* Relative positioning: Use the [SfPopupLayout.ShowRelativeToView(View, RelativePosition)](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~ShowRelativeToView.html) to display the SfPopupLayout at any of the 8 positions relative to the specified view.
+* `Relative positioning`: Use the [SfPopupLayout.ShowRelativeToView(View, RelativePosition)](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~ShowRelativeToView.html) to display the SfPopupLayout at any of the 8 positions relative to the specified view.

 More information for pop-up positioning is in this [link](https://help.syncfusion.com/xamarin-android/sfpopuplayout/popup-positioning).